Your Complete Commercial Door Buying Guide

 Elegance: The classic look of a stile and rail door will add natural elegance to any commercial space.

 Industries that desire to have a historic, classic aesthetic choose this type of door to embellish their interior commercial space.
 Apartments use stile and rail doors to make their space feel like home with their unique design.
 This commercial door type is also common in hotels, libraries and historical societies because it adds a touch of elegance and a welcoming feel to the space.

 4. Professional and Clean: Plastic Laminate Door

 Plastic laminate doors are useful for high-traffic areas like hospitals and schools.
 Laminate doors are easy to clean and are resistant to stains and moisture.
 High-traffic areas that are prone to germs could benefit from these stain-resistant doors.

 Plastic laminate doors are both high-quality and affordable.
-Manufacturers create laminate doors to accommodate any style.
+Manufacturers create them by mixing paper and resin into a sturdy sheet that can accommodate any style.
+Each plastic laminate door's core contains fire-retardant material.
 Plastic laminate swing doors are popular in hospitals because they allow for more space for patients and equipment.

 Our team at DoorStop has a variety of plastic laminate door design options:

 Linear Graphite: A textured, linear stone pattern with hints of red.

 Chocolate Ash: A rich, mid-tone wood pattern textured with a charred look.

 Lost Pine: A knotty wood texture highlighted by gray and taupe.